oisdk/site/drafts/balancing-folds.markdown

 -- (1*2)*((3*4)*(5*6))
 ```

 There's four elements in the right branch, and two in the left in the above example.
-We could have a tree with three in both, which would be more balanced.
+Three in each would be optimal.

+Wait—optimal in what sense, exactly?
 What do we mean when we say one tree is more balanced than another?
-We can say the "balance factor" is the largest difference in size of two sibling trees:
+Let's say the "balance factor" is the largest difference in size of two sibling trees:

 ```{.haskell}
 balFac :: Tree a -> Integer